IIOP Continuing Education Courses

 Applicants must:

-• Demonstrate commitment to entering or advancing within the OP&P clinical
+Demonstrate commitment to entering or advancing within the OP&P Clinical Workforce

 Application Materials

-Applicants must submit the following through The O&P Foundation Application
+Applicants must submit the following through the O&P Foundation Application Portal:

 1. Completed online application form